-Locally, Alameda County voters made significant investments in children and families that are coming closer to fruition.
-First 5's role in two local ballot measures-as contracted implementation partner for the Oakland Children's Initiative (Measure AA) and named administrator of The Children's Health and Child Care Initiative for Alameda County (Measure C)-will grow our agency's annual revenue from \$24 million to approximately \$200 million annually, an eight-fold increase.
-A major focus of this strategic plan is to ready our infrastructure and capacity to support the effective use of these precious public dollars as First 5 Alameda County adapts to these new local and state historic investments in children and families.
+Locally, Alameda County voters have made significant investments in children and families.
+First 5's role in two local ballot measures-as contracted implementation partner for the Oakland Children's Initiative (Measure AA) and named administrator of The Children's Health and Child Care Initiative for Alameda County (Measure C)-has increased our agency's annual revenue from \$24 million to more than \$250 million annually, a ten-fold increase.
+A major focus of this strategic plan is to ensure our infrastructure and capacity is positioned to support the effective use of these precious public dollars as First 5 Alameda County adapts to these new local and state historic investments in children and families.